A Complete Guide to Enhanced Lifetime Mortgages in Jan 2022

 - Medical complications such as angina, heart attack, strokes, etc.

-- Multiple sclerosis or Parkinson’s disease.
+- Multiple Sclerosis or Parkinsons.

 - If you retired early due to ill health.

-- If you are on prescription medication.
+- If you’re on prescription medication.

 - The equity you unlock can allow you to make some much-needed home modifications if your medical issues are mobility-related.

-Like with any other equity release scheme, there must always be a degree of caution.
+As with any other equity release scheme, there must always be a degree of caution.
 Some of the facts you need to consider include:

-- The interest rates, in as much as they are minimal, tend to be higher than on conventional lifetime mortgages.
+- The interest rates, in as much as they are minimal, tend to be higher than on conventional mortgages.

 - Taking a more considerable lump sum might affect your entitlement to means-tested benefits.

-Which Companies Offer Enhanced Lifetime Mortgage Schemes?
+Which Companies Offer these Mortgage Schemes?